UPDATE PAGES 1 / 2 / 3

 Intentionally added for social and moral weight, Parallel Mothers blends in the reminder of very touchy subjects in Spain—not just the unearthing of discarded victims of Franco’s reign of terror but moral and criminal accountability too.
 Not mentioned by name in the movie, the award-winning documentary The Silence of Others, executive produced by Pedro in 2018, addresses the hardships family survivors face, mainly due to a law passed a few years after Franco’s death—referred to as the forgive & forget immunity act—curtailing any real justice, and further hampering adjudication is Spain remaining divided by a roughly 50/50 split over proceeding with investigations.
 This divide not much different in other countries, including our own, and Spain’s next door neighbor Portugal (see Night Train to Lisbon) where fascist dictatorship ruled for almost half a century.
 (The Silence of Others likely spawned Manolo Caro’s 3 part Spanish TV special Someone Has To Die, produced by Netflix in 2020 and featuring Maura and Cuevas.)
 Pedro’s message of concern about fascism is channeled through Penélope and the archeologist mouthing poco profundidades; while it’s understandable they won’t come anywhere close to what is said, viewed and felt in the documentary, his political cautiousness has us supposing the deliberate reverse dissolve ending of Parallel Mothers is meant to be more moving than it actually is.
 So we’re left with ingratiating, super lovely and loverly Penélope fascinating us in her diligence to give fitting dramatic facials to the suds-soaked tragedies.
 But are these pluses certifiable acting?
 Key to the favoritism she’s received may be in her pragmatism speeded up by editing—accepting quickly what comes without over-scaling emotions, even when her heart is breaking and later vomits.
 And she benefits from being a far cry from Olivia Colman as the recidivist bitch in The Lost Daughter who kidnaps someone’s child and then plays hide & seek with her doll.
 If Olivia is nearing audience overdose, especially as a sickie, Penélope as Pedro’s series of Cecil Beaton coffee table photoplays might consider focusing on not becoming an equivalent of Jennifer Lawrence to David Russell.
 A trusting muse could too easily succumb to the virus known as Mother!.
 (3/4/2022)

 Beeban Kidron’s 1992 Used People has one of those “must see” casts—Shirley MacLaine, Marcello Mastroianni, Kathy Bates, Jessica Tandy, Marcia Gay Harden and Sylvia Sidney—playing extra ordinary.
 Headed by Hollywood’s prime practitioner of plebeian, MacLaine has been at it longer and more irritatingly successful than just about any other major star.
 Here she curbs her tendency to overload the sap by basing her character & manner on good friend Bella Abzug, who wasn’t too thrilled.
 (If any of us looked & talked like Bella we’d be very thrilled, until we suffer Margo Martindale in Mrs. America.)
 MacLaine is back-door receptive—she lets us sneak in and enjoy her near-harpy-turned-recent widow, though we suspect what starts very tolerably reduced will become showbiz finale.
 She earns it; she is acting for a change, staying with the material, even getting the supportive little things right—washing dishes, ironing, doesn’t really want to deal with a faux pas nosegay.
-This last item from old school Marcello who is in a pleasant balancing act with English and MacLaine, unlike 1991’s A Fine Romance with diction perfectionist Julie Andrews, in which he conveyed insecurities about the language while mounting an all-out charm offensive as backup.
-He is more fortunate here, as the audience is rooting for him and his inherent schmooziness used as submission.
+This last item from old school Marcello, in a pleasant balancing act with English and MacLaine, recalls 1991’s A Fine Romance with diction perfectionist Julie Andrews, in which he imparts an air of language security while disbelievingly mounting an all-out charm offensive.
+He is more fortunate here, as the audience is rooting for him and his inherent schmooziness to achieve submission.
 The “romance” of Shirley and Marcello one-sidely commences at her husband’s funeral, lamely dependent on flashbacks to clarify the latter’s connection to the deceased, and then climaxing with convenient heroics rewarded with an All in the Family indemnity; the chemistry and wooing aren’t entirely persuasive until Shirley turns over to cuddle next to him.
 Slightly if prickly better are the moments with Shirley’s daughters Bates and Harden; by far the showiest, Harden, a mother resisting grief over the loss of a child and without a husband, goes through a series of compensating transferences as Jackie, Marilyn, Holly Golightly, Dunaway’s Bonnie, Barbra and Bancroft’s man eater Mrs. Robinson.
 In knockoff apparel and bargain basement wigs, yentas Tandy and Sidney, part of a mildly whiney-ass Jewish chorus, engage in oneupmanship and flush toilets while discussing leaving NYC for the promised land of Florida.
 (Now a twenty-years-too-late joke given the GQP is on the loose and—when is this scene going to be filmed?—baby Burmese pythons slithering through plumbing pipes.)
 Chicago’s Gene Siskel wasn’t happy with the picture, bitching it’s “all about behavior.”
 Well, what are we if not behavior?
-Yet his carping contains a covert point—the demeanors aren’t sharpened enough to matter; Bates’s admonishments issued to Shirley and Harden are practically courtesies.
-Seems the quieter part of something called a “tutoring liaison” in the credits is to help avoid ethnic overdose and the “dialect coach” is there to modulate accent and they’ve done their jobs with such earnestness the real Jews among these broads are in counterfeit mode—playing stereotypes as safely goyish.
+Yet his carping contains a covert point—the demeanors aren’t sharpened enough to matter; Bates’s admonishments issued to Shirley and Harden are practically courtesies and the real Jews among the older broads are in counterfeit mode—playing stereotypes as safely goyish.
 Used People isn’t a particularly appropriate title, being connotative of dried up and disposable, which by appearances is the suggestion but not the intent.
 Were it not for one of Shirley’s mystic travelogues, Out on Their Limbs would suffice, as we’re all vulnerable in taking risks outside of our comfort zones.
 A reincarnation believer who has said she’s the brother of Ramtha in their past Atlantean lives, Shirley as actor has rebirthed as a late 1960s idishe frintsesin who expects us to accept she never went into a Queens neighborhood tavern.
 Walking the local streets with Marcello, wading in a fountain pool or sitting with him in a pub booth, isn’t she wondering if his schmekel has been shaved?
-We can bet every other member of the chorus is.
 (11/12/2021)

 WTF kind of idiotic sex romp is being foisted on us in Call Me By Your Name?
 The only way to get through the bullshit is to see it as a sixty-five-years-later update of David Lean’s Summertime: Timothée Chalamet, as Elio the nauseatingly skinny Raphael-like Hepburn, a pampered 17 year-old multilingual musician and transcriber hot to trot and since there’s nothing else to do “somewhere in Northern Italy” in the summer of 1983, he has a few rounds of sexual exploration with an equally horny local signorina.
 They’re both aware he’s merely cuming through the motions, and in a more real world they’d get the scratchies caused by the bed bugs in the mattress they do it on in an attic.
 With very liberal parents the epitome of Euro permissiveness—a lot of kissy kissy, hugs, hands running through sonny boy’s uncut locks and, yes, Mom does know what’s going on—maybe Pops’s specialty in the history of sensual antiquity has seeped into Elio’s testosterone because, at least in the book and not mentioned in the movie, he’s purposed an attractive American male as candidate to be Pops’s annual 6-week summer research assistant.
 Elio’s fascination with Armie Hammer’s 24 year-old Oliver is touch & go at the start, unable to figure out if he dislikes or is turned on by Oliver for his arrogance, while giving the fresh arrival intense once-overs with the virtual binoculars and will soon be whiffing the mesh crotch of his swim suit.
 (From where did this raunchy bit come?
 Is there a homoerotic novel hidden close to his crib?)
 At first he half-credibly pretends not to like the touchy-feely stuff Oliver engages in, but isn’t it really playing the game of Clue?
 Are those masculine hands on my nearly always bare back signaling he wants me?
 Shall I try going bottomless?
 With his gaydar perhaps over-tuned by his father’s tendencies—and fortunately not carrying any outward signs like Pop’s twaddle and manicured finger nails—Elio sets the bait as a smartypants Lolito instructing on the meaning of a WWI memorial, prompting Oliver to ask, “Is there anything you don’t know?” to which Lolito says, “If you only knew how little I know about the things that matter,” and Oliver asks, “What things that matter?” and the answer is, “You know what things.”
 (The rush of mesh is about to kick in.)
 The anxious shifts in Elio’s let’s-get-it-on are the only things Timothée has to work with; the use of his actor’s innate intelligence and passionate smooching rescue him.